VoxeLibre/VoxeLibre/CONTRIBUTING.md

 requests as a developer.
 In this case it is your responsibility to fix the issue / review and merge the pull request when it is ready.
-You can also unassign yourself from the issue / PR if you have no time or don't want to take care of it for some other reason (after all, everyone is a volunteer and we can't expect you to do work that you are not intrested in) - **the important thing is that you make sure to inform us if you won't take care of something that has been assigned to you.**
+You can also unassign yourself from the issue / PR if you have no time or don't want to take care of it for some other reason.
+After all, everyone is a volunteer and we can't expect you to do work that you are not intrested in. **The important thing is that you make sure to inform us if you won't take care of something that has been assigned to you.**
 - Please assign yourself to something that you want to work on to avoid duplicate work.